Giving to charity

 If you have not paid enough UK tax (income tax or capital gains tax) during the tax year in question to match the tax the charity will reclaim on the gift, you should not make donations under Gift Aid.
 We explain this further below.

 How do I claim extra tax relief on Gift Aid payments?

 You are only eligible to claim additional tax relief personally if you pay tax at a rate higher than 20%.

 If you normally complete a Self Assessment tax return, tell HMRC about your gifts to charity – and claim any tax relief – by completing the appropriate section on your tax return.

 If you do not complete a tax return, you can give the details on form P810 Tax Review – this is not available online and is only available by contacting HMRC.

-If you pay tax through PAYE, HMRC can give you any relief through your tax code – meaning any refund will be paid when your wages or pension is paid to you, generally by way of a lower tax deduction than you would otherwise have suffered.
+If you pay tax at a rate higher than 20% through PAYE, HMRC can give you any tax relief through your tax code.
+This means any refund will be paid when your wages or pension is paid to you.
+In other words, your employer or pension provider will take less tax off your wages or pension.

 If not, you may have to obtain a refund directly from HMRC.